 Watch how they greet each other or how they say goodbye.
 See how parents interact with children.
-If it’s really nice out, go to the grocery store (another great way to get a feel) to grab some food and drink and head to some steps, a park, or a bench and just eat while taking in your surroundings.
+If it’s really nice out, go to the grocery store (another great way to see local life) to grab some food and drink and head to some steps, a park, or a bench and just eat while taking in your surroundings.

 Eat at Local Restaurants

 Find the authentic.
 Think a little outside the box, too.
-If you are traveling to another country, think about what areas they have as territories now or have had in the past.
+If you are traveling to another country, think about what countries they have colonized in the past.
 Why?
 Because some of those people settled in the “home” country and brought their cuisine with them.
 Did you know that many Indonesian and Surinamese people live in the Netherlands because they used to be under Dutch rule?
 So, you can find authentic food from those cultures in Amsterdam as well as the pancakes and herring that you probably think of.

 Find a Local Festival

-Any major city probably has various kinds of festivals running from April through October.
+Any major city probably has various kinds of festivals running all year ’round.
 See what you can find and join in!
 We found a wine festival in Amstelveen during our first weekend here.
 It’s a town just south of Amsterdam (by the airport) and super easy to get to.
-So, we figured out how to get there and learned how the festival ran.
+So, we figured out how to get there and learned do as the locals do.
 It is a festival for locals and there was no English anywhere, so we asked a lot of questions to figure out the whole process.
 But that’s part of it.

-Talk to Locals
+Talk to locals

 This may show up last on this list, but that’s only because we hope you found a way to do this through the list above.
 If you haven’t found a local to talk to by this point, go to a bar, a park, or anywhere, and just start talking.
 Ask them a simple question, or make a comment.
 It could lead to a whole conversation!

 You will have an amazing time and you might stress out a bit.
 You will be uncomfortable and you will walk away with stories.
-And I hope that you learn a little more about yourself in whatever travels you may take.
+I hope that you learn a little more about yourself in whatever travels you may take.

 What would you add to this list?
 Has any one person had an unexpected positive influence on a trip you have taken?
 I would love to hear about it!